-If the outside compressor unit’s not turning on, for example, the issue could be the power supply.
+If the outside compressor unit’s not kicking on, for example, the issue could be the power supply.
 Make sure the outside unit is turned on (there’s probably a switch near the unit).
 If the outside unit has a separate circuit breaker, check your circuit box and make sure it hasn’t been tripped.
 A more serious issue if the outside air conditioning unit’s not working would be a broken compressor, capacitor or fan.
-Often, your Cincinnati HVAC contractor’s technician will recommend a replacement system if the compressor is shot.
+Often, your Cincinnati HVAC contractor’s technician will recommend a replacement system if the compressor is shot, since it’s such a vital and expensive component.
 Typically, they will recommend replacing the entire system rather than just the inside unit, since matched systems work more efficiently and effectively, as well as coming with a good warranty.
 (A new unit matched with an old unit may not qualify for a warranty.)
-Plus if one half of a split system has broken down, it’s probably only a matter of time before the other half gives up he ghost.
+Plus if one half of a split system has broken down, it’s probably only a matter of time before the other half gives up the ghost.
 It’s cheaper to buy a complete split system than one half at a time.

 If the Inside AC Unit’s Not Turning On…

 Similar to the outside unit, if the inside air handler/evaporator unit of your cooling system won’t turn on, or stops working entirely, check the circuit box and power supply.
 Normally if it’s a thermostat issue, the whole system will stop operating.
 And as with the outside unit, the problem could be with the equipment itself.
 That could be a malfunctioning blower or air handler, or a problem with the refrigerant line or coil.